Maldives opposition warns against bid to sway September election

 “But when people come overwhelmingly, there is very little he can do.
 We are going to win this election.”

+Government spokesman Ibrahim Hussain Shihabon said in a statement Yameen’s administration “will not exceed its constitutional mandate” and would not unduly influence the election in any way.

-Responding to Solih’s remarks, the Maldives ambassador to Sri Lanka, Mohamed Hussain Shareef, said, “The opposition is crying foul as an exit strategy and ploy to save face internationally for when they are eventually defeated.”
+Responding to Solih’s remarks, the Maldives ambassador to Sri Lanka, Mohamed Hussain Shareef, said: “The opposition is crying foul as an exit strategy and ploy to save face internationally for when they are eventually defeated.”

-A spokesman for Yameen did not immediately respond to telephone calls from Reuters to seek comment.

-Nasheed, convicted of terrorism charges in 2015 and sentenced to 13 years in prison after a controversial and widely criticised trial, was the sole candidate when the MDP held a primary election in May.
+Nasheed was convicted of terrorism charges in 2015 and sentenced to 13 years in prison after a widely criticised trial.

+In 2016, he was allowed to go on medical leave to Britain, where he received political asylum.
+Since last year, he has been in Sri Lanka, working to unite opposition parties to defeat Yameen.

-The opposition parties fielded Solih after the Maldives election commission ruled that Nasheed, who lives in exile in Sri Lanka, was not eligible to run in September.
+Nasheed was the sole candidate when the MDP held a primary election in May but the election commission ruled that he was not eligible to stand.

-Reporting by Ranga Sirilal; Additional reporting and writing by Shihar Aneez; Editing by Clarence Fernandez
+Reporting by Ranga Sirilal; Additional reporting and writing by Shihar Aneez; Editing by Clarence Fernandez, Robert Birsel